CraneStation/wasmtime-wasi/docs/Capabilities.md

 ## Filesystem rules.

-It happens that integer indices representing capabilities is same thing that POSIX does, except that it calls these indices *file descriptors*.
+It happens that integer indices representing capabilities is same thing that POSIX does, except that POSIX calls these indices *file descriptors*.

 One difference though is that POSIX normally allows processes to request a file descriptor for any file in the entire filesystem hierarchy, which is